 Those who are spiritually inclined will appreciate a stop at Sandipani Ashram on the way to Mangal Nath Mandir.
 It belongs to Sandipani Muni, the guru who is stated in Hindu scriptures to have taught Lord Krishna.
 Apparently, the ashram was a distinguished center of learning for more than 3,000 years!
 The priests who manage it today are direct descendants of the guru.
 What also makes the ashram unique is that it has a statue of Nandi (Lord Shiva's vehicle, the bull) in rare standing position.
 Other attractions include a shrine commemorating Sandipani Muni, an ancient Shiva temple, and a reservoir called Gomti Kund that provides water to the ashram.
 Lord Krishna is said to have pressed his feet on the ground there to bring water from the Gomti River.
 Two highlights are the spot where Lord Krishna washed his slate for writing and a set of footprints attributed to him.
 The ashram is still functional and conducts summer courses in the Vedas, specifically the Shukla Yajur Veda, every year from April to June.

 Ujjain has a extraordinary geographical location—not only does the Tropic of Cancer pass through it, it was India's Prime Meridian (zero degrees longitude) before the world's official Prime Meridian was set at Greenwich in 1884.
 This was determined by ancient Indian mathematicians and astrologers way back when Ujjain was known as Avantika.
-It's documented in the Surya Siddhanta, one of the earliest Hindu texts on astronomy that was written in the 4th century.
+It's documented in the Surya Siddhanta, one of the earliest Hindu texts on astronomy written in the 4th century.
 Ujjain was a crucial center for mathematical and astronomical research in the 6th and 7th centuries.
 Unfortunately, the city's first observatory was destroyed by invading Sultan Iltutmish, from Delhi, in 1235.
 It wasn't until the 18th century that Maharaja Sawai Jai Singh built the existing one, known as Jantar Mantar.
 It's one of five such observatories that he constructed in India (the others are in Delhi, Mathura, Varanasi and Jaipur), and the only one that's still in use.
 Its intriguing astronomical instruments work by casting shadows.
 Jantar Mantar is open daily and there's an entry fee of 10 rupees for adults.
 If you're there around noon on June 21, the day of summer solstice, the sun will move directly overhead and your shadow will completely disappear for a minute!

 Step Back in Time at Ujjain's Museums